curl/everything-curl/http-redirects.md

 though, so it’ll again post to A if requested to again.
 The 307 code was introduced in HTTP/1.1.

-Oh, and redirects work the exact same way in HTTP/2 as they do in HTTP/1.1.
+Oh, and redirects work the same same way in HTTP/2 as they do in HTTP/1.1.

 |                     |Permanent | Temporary   |
 |---------------------|----------|-------------|